YBL123/sei-project-4/README.md

 Anyone can view the reviews even if not logged in.
 But they can not make a post.
 Wrapped in authentication ternary in render.
 ![fam show review](show-reviews.png )

+// reviews + rating as an example + how teh user was populated to make sure the username could be accessed for reviews

 in the medium model serializers.py ->
 ```python